UoB-COMSM0166/2026-group-27/README.md

 * Game Mechanics:

-Participants suggested several improvements to the game mechanics, some of which matched features we already planned to implement, such as a reward system and item descriptions to improve feedback and engagement.
+Participants suggested several improvements to the game mechanics, some of which matched features we already planned to implement, such as adding item descriptions to improve understanding and engagement.

 Participants also suggested adding a hint system to help locate the exit when time is running low, as well as a warning when you are about to run out of time (e.g. 10–20 seconds remaining).
-These suggestions showed that the players needed clearer timing feedback, especially when players are under pressure.
+This indicated that players needed clearer feedback when they are under pressure.

 ## 6.2 Quantitative Analysis: *System Usability Scale (SUS)*